-If you are not able to work on the square, you could spend some time on the outfield (weather permitting).
+January is a good time to focus on the outfield (weather permitting).
 Regular brushing will help remove dew as well as lifting the sward.
 Aeration is a key activity that can be carried out too, along with some localised drainage/repair works to rectify any problem areas such as depressions you have identified.
 January is also a good time to carry out repairs and maintenance to resources such as sightscreens and other structures around the ground.
 You may get some favourable weather for painting and repairing these structures.

-If you are in a part of the country protected from the forecast frost, the following may be undertaken:
+If you are in a part of the country not affected by frost, the following may be undertaken:

 BRUSHING: Regular brushing in the mornings to remove the dew from the playing surfaces will reduce the likelihood of disease outbreak

 MOWING: It may be necessary to mow during the winter.
 Allowing the grasses to grow too long will encourage a weak leggy sward.
 Mowing frequencies during the winter months are dependent on the need and condition of the facility.
 It is important to maintain a constant height of cut on both the square and outfield.
 The outfield should now be maintained at between 25-35mm.
 The square should be maintained between 12-20mm using a rotary pedestrian mower, as a cylinder could tear or rip out fragile growth.

 AERATION: The use of a sarrel roller to keep the surface free draining will also be beneficial to the square.
 Some Groundsmen may still want to carry out some deeper aeration work on the square; however, this policy is effective only where shallow rooting is a main concern and where pre-season rolling is not introduced until late March or early April.
 As a rule of thumb, many do not aerate after JANUARY.
 The outfield can be aerated though, using solid or slit tines when conditions allow.